magnetardev/archive/README.md

 A port of libarchive to WebAssembly, with a simple JS wrapper.

-**It is _highly_ recommended that you offload reading and writing to a Worker.** For the browser or deno, that'd be through `Worker` and for node that would be through the `worker_threads` package.
+**It is _highly_ recommended that you offload reading and writing to a Worker.** For the browser or deno, that'd be through `Worker` and for node that would be through the `worker_threads` module.
 There isn't an official worker wrapper yet, but using a library like [Comlink](https://github.com/GoogleChromeLabs/comlink) can get you up and running with one in minutes.

 ### Why?